-Note that in this campaign I’m using a lot of material from the draft ACKS Heroic Fantasy Companion – in particular, the rules for Ceremonial Magic.
+Note that in this campaign I’m using a lot of material from the draft ACKS Heroic Fantasy Handbook – in particular, the rules for Ceremonial Magic.

 Characters are generated in the following manner:

 Ability scores are determined as per the “Generating Multiple Characters” optional rule (ACKS Core Rules, p.16).
 Roll five sets of characters, using 3d6 in order.
 Select one for your primary PC and one as a henchman.

 I’m using a number of custom classes, so I put together a Character Class Summary Page.
-(Note that some of these require referee consent before play.)
+(Some of these require referee consent before play.)

 Note that the Black City campaign is human-centric!
 There are no Elves, Dwarves, Thrassians, or whatever.
 Furthermore, the majority of characters are expected to be of Norse heritage – see “Culture & Languages”, below.